 The school has a clear policy on the appropriate use of school computers.
-Misconduct in this area, such as "hacking" or improper use of the internet, can result in a range of sanctions from simple loss of privileges to exclusion from school, which may be used in aggravated cases where the conduct is repeated or involved real or potential harm.
+Misconduct in this area, such as "hacking" or improper use of the internet, which could involve posting or sharing photos or videos online of any member of the school community without their consent.
+This can result in a range of sanctions from simple loss of privileges to suspension from school, which may be used in aggravated cases where the conduct is repeated or involved real or potential harm.